Blueberry Lemon Cake

 - Whipped cream, optional

 - In a small saucepan, melt butter; stir in sugar until dissolved.
-Add 1 teaspoon lemon peel.
+Add 1 teaspoon lemon zest.
 Pour into a greased 8-in. square baking dish.
 Arrange blueberries in a single layer over top; set aside.

 - Bake at 350° for 30-35 minutes or until a toothpick inserted in the center of cake comes out clean.
 Cool on a wire rack.
 Serve with whipped cream if desired.